Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 Furniture

-• Don’t use a pressure washer to clean wooden furniture.
-It can damage the surface, stripping off the finish and leaving gouges if you aren’t careful.
+• Don't use a pressure washer to clean wooden furniture.
+If you aren't careful, it can strip the finish and cause surface damage.

-• Never use steel wool, stiff brushes, power washers, or abrasive substances on natural or synthetic wicker, aluminum, or injection-molded plastic, as these can damage the materials.
+• Never use steel wool, stiff brushes, pressure washers, or abrasive substances on wicker, aluminum, or injection-molded plastic, as these can damage the materials.

-• Wear rubber gloves, a face mask, goggles, and boots when using strong chemicals.
+• Wear rubber gloves, a face mask, goggles, and boots when handling strong chemicals.

 Accessories

-• Check the care instructions for your outdoor cushions before dry cleaning or putting them in the washer.
-These methods aren’t safe for some materials.
+• Check care labels before machine washing or dry cleaning outdoor cushions—these methods aren’t safe for some fabrics.

 • Do not use a pressure washer to clean outdoor cushions or umbrellas.